FastestVPN review hero logo

 FastestVPN is a VPN service with a simple interface but limited features.
 Are any of the subscription plans worth the cost?

 Your IP address is one of the most personal pieces of data, yet it’s easily accessible by both your Internet Service Provider (ISP) and every website you visit.
 Without logging into a website, you consistently and unwillingly identify yourself and your location.
-Using a VPN allows a web server provided by a company to act as the starting point for your internet activity, encrypting traffic between your devices and that server so websites can never trace it back to you.
+The best VPNs allow a web server provided by a company to act as the starting point for your internet activity, encrypting traffic between your devices and that server so websites can never trace it back to you.

 FastestVPN is a VPN service without many features such as split tunnelling that are preferred by advanced users.
 There are advantages to its headquarters being in the Cayman Islands, but this allows the company to hide its executive leadership team and avoid accountability to its users.
 It does have an audited no-log policy, so the service can hopefully be trusted to protect privacy.